Car: History

 In Britain, there had been several attempts to build steam cars with varying degrees of success, with Thomas Rickett even attempting a production run in 1860.
 Santler from Malvern is recognised by the Veteran Car Club of Great Britain as having made the first petrol-driven car in the country in 1894, followed by Frederick William Lanchester in 1895, but these were both one-offs.
 The first production vehicles in Great Britain came from the Daimler Company, a company founded by Harry J. Lawson in 1896, after purchasing the right to use the name of the engines.
 Lawson's company made its first car in 1897, and they bore the name Daimler.

 In 1892, German engineer Rudolf Diesel was granted a patent for a "New Rational Combustion Engine".
 In 1897, he built the first diesel engine.
 Steam-, electric-, and petrol-driven vehicles competed for a few decades, with petrol internal combustion engines achieving dominance in the 1910s.
 Although various pistonless rotary engine designs have attempted to compete with the conventional piston and crankshaft design, only Mazda's version of the Wankel engine has had more than very limited success.
-All in all, it is estimated that over 100,000 patents created the modern automobile and motorcycle.
+All in all, it is estimated that over 100,000 patents have contributed to the modern automobile and motorcycle.